WPForms vs Gravity Forms is frequently debated among website owners as one of the best WordPress drag-and-drop form builder plugins.

 You have nothing to lose but all to gain.

-However, when requesting a refund for upgrade accounts outside of the 30days window, only the upgrade fee will be returned.
+However, when requesting a refund for upgrade accounts outside of the 30-day window, only the upgrade fee will be returned.

 Refund requests are processed within seven business days.

-But if your business requirements include advanced features like payment gateways, user selection, surveys, polls, etc. Both Gravity Forms and WPForms are exceptionally good options to try.
+However, if your business requirements include advanced features like payment gateways, user selection, surveys, and polls, both Gravity Forms and WPForms are exceptionally good options to try.

 I think the best and the one I want to use is wpforms.
 Its easy to use and useful for all beginners.
 Thanks for sharing what the difference of wpforms and gravity forms and what the best they can work or help on us.
 Keep sharing.